Morning Fatigue: Causes and Remedies

 - Get your things ready the night before, so that when you wake up in the morning you have everything ready and all you need to do is peacefully eat breakfast.

 - Drink infusions made from ginseng, ginger, or maca, at least three times a week with breakfast.
 They provide vitality, energy, and strengthen the body physically.

-- Follow a schedule in your life.
-Always eat at the same time, rest 8 hours a day, take time for yourself, walk for at least half an hour to get some sun...and as previously mentioned, consult your doctor about any abnormal symptom.
+- Follow a schedule.
+Always eat at the same time, rest 8 hours a day, take time for yourself, walk for at least half an hour to get some sun...and as previously mentioned, consult your doctor about any abnormal symptoms.